speedyleion/speedyleion.github.io/_posts/2021-02-28-profiling-rust.markdown

 In order to get more information about where in the process any bottlenecks are at one needs to provide [WPA] with the debug symbols.
 On Windows when one builds a rust exe with debug symbols there is a `pdb` file with the same name created next to the exe.
-This file contians the symbols needed by [WPA].
+This file contains the symbols needed by [WPA].
 In order to tell [WPA] where to find this file one should choose the menu option "Trace -> Configure Symbol Paths".